ItsMysterix/Slurpy/SAAS_OPERATIONS.md

    ```

 3. **User-Generated Content**
-   - If storing files: Use S3 with versioning enabled
+   - If storing files: Use S3 (or Supabase Storage) with versioning enabled
-   - If using Clerk for avatars: They handle backups
+   - If using a third-party provider for profile assets: follow their backup guidance

 #### Backup Schedule